Cyclone Gabrielle deaths confirmed in New Zealand

 On Wednesday morning, Hawke’s Bay civil defence authorities confirmed the death of a woman in Putorino, a small town 50 kilometres north of Napier.

-Fire and Emergency NZ were first alerted to the landslip early on Tuesday morning, but were unable to attend due to flooding.
+Fire and Emergency NZ was alerted to the landslip early on Tuesday morning, but was unable to get to the house due to flooding.

 FENZ chief executive Kerry Gregory suggested further deaths from the mammoth storm would be likely across the country.

-“Overnight there’s been reports of further fatalities across the country,” he said from a briefing in Auckland on Wednesday morning.
+“Overnight there’s been reports of further fatalities across the country,” he said in Auckland on Wednesday morning.

 “Our hearts go out to the families of those who have potentially lost their lives last night.
 It’s a really difficult time for New Zealand.”

-A second death was confirmed in Muriwai, on Auckland’s west coast, where FENZ was searching for a volunteer firefighter trapped in a collapsed house since Monday night.
+A second death was confirmed in Muriwai, on Auckland’s west coast, where FENZ had been searching for a volunteer firefighter trapped in a collapsed house since Monday night.

 Formal identification of the body is yet to take place.